sbarthelemy/collada-dom/Readme.txt

 - libBullet.a removed from PS3 target build; it is not supposed to be included in PS3 target
 - For Windows Collada Viewer, use 'p' key to toggle animation, instead of 'p' and 'o' to enable/disable animation
-- Remove 'seymour.dae', it is duplicate of 'astroBoy_walk.dae'
+- Remove 'seymour.dae', it is a duplicate of 'astroBoy_walk.dae'
 - PS3 debug version of Collada Viewer is now linked against debug version of dom, rt and fx, instead of the release version of them